reduan2660/home-lab/README.md

 ## Backup

-Creating an image of pi's currenct state.
+Creating an image of pi's current state.
 [We'll be following the great article from tom's hardware](https://www.tomshardware.com/how-to/back-up-raspberry-pi-as-disk-image).

 0. Plug in a flash drive of the boot memory size.